Dana Linn Bailey is one of the most popular American fitness figure competitors, and her bicep workouts have become popular lately.

 Lately, she avoided taking pre-workouts and only stayed consistent with protein powders and sometimes creatine monohydrate.

-I suggest reading our guide on the best protein powder to pick a high-quality one that will suit your personal needs and goals:
+If you're thinking about adding protein powder to your diet, I recommend checking out our guide on the best options to find a high-quality product tailored to your personal needs and fitness goals:

 About The Author